ElliotGarbus/SY300Panel/README.md

 <img src="screenshots/SY300andBTS.JPG" >

 **Windows 7/8/10 Installation Directions:**
-* click on the 'try' directory
-* click on the file 'SY300Panel_install.zip'
+* In the file list abouve click on SY00_Panel_setup.exe, This will take you to a new screen on GitHub.
-* click the download button
+* Click the download button, it is in the banner above the big gray box.
-* After the file is downloaded, unzip the file
+* After the download is complete run SY300_Panel_setup.exe, it wil install shortcuts to the start menu and optionally the desktop.
-* In the unzipped directory, open the dist directory, then open the SY300Panel directory
-* Right click on the SY300Panel.exe file, select Create Shortcut, and move the shortcut to the desktop or any location you like.
+* To uninstall, go to settings, Apps, and find the app on the installed application list and select uninstall

-* Connect your SY300 to your PC, Turn on your SY300 and Click the shortcut.
+* To run: Connect your SY300 to your PC, Turn on your SY300 and Start the app.

 Known Issues:
 The program will not operate with touch.
 If the app is touched, it will shut down.
 If you would like this fixed let me know.